 If you’re planning to outsource some of your personal or business tasks, we happen to believe you’ll get no better value from virtual assistant services anywhere than those offered by Filipino outsourcing professionals.

-However, if you’re thinking about visiting some online job boards to search for freelance VAs from the Philippines, there are some undeniable truths to be aware of.
+However, if you’re thinking about visiting some online job boards to search for freelance VAs from the Philippine, there are some undeniable truths to be aware of.

 Here’s the skinny on a few of those truths—which relate primarily to geography and national infrastructure—and why you should be aware of them before hiring freelance VAs from the Philippines.